Kiipiiin/Analysis-for-Onyx-September-DataDNA-Challenge-/README.md

 - Data includes 30,000+ customers with features such as demographics, account information, and financial metrics.
 - Each customer is labeled with loan outcomes (default / non-default).

+## Notebook
+- datadna.ipynb: contains the analysis and ML
+- thompson_sampling.ipynb: contains the code for prescriptive thompson sampling

 ## Results
 - Segmented customers into meaningful clusters based on risk and behavior.
 - Estimated default probabilities per customer to inform risk strategies.